sconde/data-structure-and-algorithms-nanodegree/02-data-structures/xx-projects/explanation_4.md

 `is_user_in_group()` searching over a set is __O(1)__ while worst case is O(n).

 space complexity:
-The space complexity is at most __O(g * u)__ the number of unique users/groups if a user is allowed to be part of multiple groups.
+The space complexity is at most __O(n)__ the number of unique users/groups

+*Comment from review*: Just like in problem 2, this problem is equivalent to a depth first search tree traversal algorithm hence its complexities should be linear not quadratic.